EI2030/working-group/README.md

 ## Discourse

+EI-2030 maintains a [Discourse](https://forum.ei2030.org/) forum and has a Working Groups section.
+Each working group, upon approval, will have a topic in Discourse to post updates on the progress made and a channel created in Discourse.

 ## Discord

-EI2030 maintains a [Discord](https://discord.com/invite/nnxKnxh) for communication and collaboration, which is open for anyone to join.
+EI-2030 maintains a [Discord](https://discord.com/invite/nnxKnxh) for communication and collaboration, which is open for anyone to join.
 Once you join [Discord](https://discord.com/invite/nnxKnxh), you can participate in any public channels.

 ## Calendars

+TBD

 # Participation guidelines